Cohabitas House Share Flatshare Rooms Women On Sofa Mobile

 Read the full story

-Six portraits of men and women in their 40s and 50s
+Portraits of 3 women and 3 men in their 40s and 50s

 Finding a compatible living arrangement can be a challenging task, especially if you are no longer a student or young adult.
 Traditional house sharing websites often cater to a younger…